-She said, “Oh you don't need to do that.
-You can just make it a DBA on your Hit Media account.”
-(At that time, Hit Media was a recording studio and booking agency.)
+She said, “Oh you don’t need to do that.
+You can just make it an alias on your Hit Media account.”
+At that time, Hit Media was a recording studio and booking agency.

-Four years later, CD Baby is doing really well.
+Four years later, CD Baby was doing really well.
 A few million dollars in sales.
 Probably half a million dollars in net profits.
 I paid my dad back the $20,000 I borrowed.

-I call up my accountant in January to say, “OK.
-I got all the Quicken books balanced.
+I called up my accountant in January to say, “OK.
+I got all the accounting books balanced.
 Should we file early this year?”

 I said, “Uh... what?”